pnguyen4/nixos-configuration/installation_guide.md

 # NixOS BTRFS Raid1 on LUKS with mirrored ESP for UEFI boot

-Each Disk will have an EFI System Partition and an encrypted LUKS partition (I don't use swap).
+Each Disk will have an EFI System Partition and an encrypted LUKS partition.
+No swap on hard disks.
 This setup should only be used on systems with modern CPUs because of the cost of double-encryption.

 ## Part 1: Identify Disks and Set Variables